 Posing proudly before their PBY at NAS North Island in the fall of 1937 are the men of VP-3.
 Of additional interest are the large numbers of enlisted pilots (note the wings on their chests).
 VP-3 had already racked up some impressive achievements with their new patrol bombers.

-The PBY shattered no existing speed records, but this being said, the PBY’s single wing, no landing gear, and a minimum of external braces all contributed to fairly low drag, meaning the early PBY was, by 1937 standards, a speedy enough machine.
+The PBY shattered no existing speed records, but that being said, with its single wing, no landing gear, and a minimum of external braces all contributing to fairly low drag, the early PBY was, by 1937 standards, a speedy enough machine.
 Its rated top speed was only 170 knots, but this was comparable to most fighter aircraft of the period, they mostly being biplanes with fixed landing gear.